Maiyang21/DAN_G/orchestrator/README.md

-# DAN_G Orchestrator Agent
+# DAN_G Orchestrator Agent - Custom Deepseek R1 LLM

 ## 🎯 Overview

 The **DAN_G Orchestrator Agent** is the central intelligence of the Autonomous Process Optimization System (APOS).
-It uses Deepseek R1 LLM to coordinate and orchestrate all system operations, making intelligent decisions about when to invoke specific modules and how to optimize refinery processes.
+It uses a custom Deepseek R1 LLM with altered architecture that has been fine-tuned on Hugging Face using AWS SageMaker to coordinate and orchestrate all system operations, making intelligent decisions about when to invoke specific modules and how to optimize refinery processes.

 ## 🏗️ Architecture